Monthly Theme: Sense of Purpose

 ST FRANCIS PARISH

 We are very proud of our partnership with St Francis Parish.
-In order to continue to build on this relationship, each week we will be providing our community with a link to access the Church Bulletin so you may keep yourself up to date on the many events at the Parish.
+In order to continue to build on this relationship, each week we will be providing our community with a link to access the Church Bulletin so you may keep yourself apprised of the many events at the Parish.

 MATH AT HOME